How to induce regularization in linear models: A guide to reparametrizing gradient flow: Introduction

-this will not necessarily suffice to guarantee uniqueness of the solution on \eqref{eq:gd_IRERM}.
-The right-hand side of equation \eqref{equ:intern33} is not Lipschitz continuous in general and the classical Picard-Lindel\"of theorem is not applicable.
-Only the existence of at least one solution to the ODE is guaranteed by Peano's theorem as the right-hand side of \eqref{equ:intern33} is continuous in $\w$.
-These mild assumptions allow us to analyze a wider class of reparametrizations, which is the main purpose of the paper at hand.
+the existence of at least one solution to the ODE is guaranteed by Peano's theorem as the right-hand side of \eqref{equ:intern33} is continuous in $\w$.
+These mild assumptions allow us to analyze a wider class of reparametrizations, which is the main purpose of the paper at hand.}

 \item[(iii)]